isaacarnault/aws-efs/EFS_EC2.md

 <hr>

-That's all for now guys.
 I hoped you enjoyed this gist.
-Feel free to fork it and to spread a word about it.
+Please fork it and feel free to spread a word about it.
 Thanks.